Walter Bernstein: Teaching

 Bernstein served until his death in 2021 as an adjunct visiting instructor and screenwriting thesis adviser at New York University's Tisch School of the Arts in the Department of Dramatic Writing.

 Bernstein also served as a visiting screenwriting instructor at Columbia University School of the Arts in the 1990s.

 Publication

 Bernstein's book, Inside Out: A Memoir of the Blacklist, was published in 1996.
 In his memoirs, he recounts joining the Young Communist League at Dartmouth College in 1937, and the Communist Party itself the year after he left the U.S. Army.

 Personal life

 Bernstein was married four times, with the first three marriages to Marva Spelman, Barbara Lane, and Judith Braun, ending up in divorces.
 He married literary agent Gloria Loomis in 1988.
+In the 1950s, he was also in a relationship with actress Maggie McNamara.
 He had two children with his first wife Marva Spelman, Joan Bernstein and Peter Spelman; three children with his third wife Judith Braun, Nicholas Bernstein, Andrew Bernstein, and Jake Bernstein.
 He died of pneumonia on January 23, 2021, at the age of 101.